Phishing, scams, and loss of assets through compromised wallets are unfortunately very common in the crypto space.

 Scan your computer for malware.
 It’s possible your files have been compromised.

 Do you have any remote-access software installed, i.e. Teamviewer?
-These can be hacked remotely to view the information right from your screen.
+These can be accessed remotely to view the information right from your screen.

 What method do you use to access your wallet?
-Private keys, keystore/JSON files, and mnemonic phrases are not generally recommended because they allow easy access to one’s wallet.
+Private keys, keystore/JSON files, and mnemonic phrases are not recommended for online access because they put your wallet at higher risk of compromise.

 Step 2: Make a new wallet.

 Since your old wallet was compromised, you will need to discontinue its use and set up a new wallet.
 There is no way to 'reset' a wallet phrase or add a password to it retroactively.
 Once it's compromised, it's compromised forever.

-MEW wallet is our fully-fledged mobile app, which allows users to buy, hold, and send Ether and tokens right from their smartphone, swap tokens, and interact with decentralized applications via the built-in browser.
+MEW wallet is our fully-fledged mobile app, which allows users to buy, hold, and send ETH and tokens right from their smartphone, swap tokens, and interact with decentralized applications via the built-in browser.
 It’s simple, fast, and secure.

-MEW maintains a variety of articles that can help.
+MEW offers a lot of educational materials that can help.
 Start with our Pro-Tips on how to avoid phishers.

 Google everything!
 Before sending money to any service, search it on Google.
 Read people’s opinions on it, check Twitter and Reddit.
 Do your research!

-To avoid these scams, we need to know they’re happening.
+To avoid these scams, other users need to know that they’re happening.
 Take screenshots and write down what happened, while it’s still fresh.